ThisisRDSharma/Siddu-/README.md

 The GBG Scan Testing and Methodology reports discuss the sensitivity tests performed to evaluate how the model behaves under different conditions and assess its performance in varying scenarios.

+Model Access and Security
+Acuant enforces strict security measures to ensure the integrity of its model access through the following mechanisms:

+Authentication:

+The AssureID Connect Web Services use HTTP Basic Authentication (RFC 2617).
+If credentials are missing or incorrect, the server returns a 401 Unauthorized status along with a WWW-Authenticate header.
+The client must resend the request with credentials (username:password) encoded in Base64 and placed in the Authorization header.
+Credential Transmission:

+Since Base64 encoding does not encrypt credentials, the resources within the AssureID Connect web services are accessible only via HTTPS, which encrypts the entire communication channel.
+This ensures that credentials and data are protected during transmission.
+Access Control:

+Access is restricted to authenticated users, ensuring only authorized systems can interact with the web services.
+Secure Developer Integration:

+Developers can interface directly with AssureID Connect REST APIs to integrate authentication and parsing processes into their systems while maintaining secure access.